-Prerequisite(s): RSS 100 or a College Success Reading Score of 94 or better and MAT 090 or a College Success Algebra Score of 77 or better
+Prerequisite(s): RSS 100 or a College Success Reading Score of 94 or better and MAT 090 or MAT 120 or a College Success Algebra Score of 77 or better An introduction to accounting, providing students with

 An introduction to accounting, providing students with a basic understanding of the recording process as it relates to both service and merchandising businesses.
 Topics include methods of recording accounting data, the preparation of financial statements, and the accounting cycle.